Johan Cloete

 Johan Cloete (born 21 July 1971) is a South African cricket umpire.
-He was a member of ICC International Panel of Umpires before being removed from the Panel in July 2016.
-He has stood in 60 One Day Internationals and 23 Twenty20 Internationals till date.
+He was on the ICC International Panel of Umpires until July 2016.
+As of March 2016, he had stood in 60 One Day Internationals and 23 Twenty20 Internationals.

 He was selected as one of the twenty umpires to stand in matches during the 2015 Cricket World Cup and officiated in three matches as an on-field umpire during the tournament.
 He is part of Cricket South Africa's umpire panel for first-class matches.